 • Attach Resources

-You are welcome to recommend any other publicly available resources that are free from copyright restrictions and fall into Areas of Research or Links to Further Readings.
+You are welcome to recommend any other publicly available resources that are free from copyright restrictions and fall into the Areas of Research or Links to Further Readings.
 Please suggest examples below that can be added to the list:

 THANK YOU!